tvandort/legends-in-eleroth/Sessions/2022-02-02 - Beginnings.md

 We meet someone who is eye up these games very intently.

-Renry: Standing somewhat impatiently looking around at games figuring out where to go first.
+[[Renry]]: Standing somewhat impatiently looking around at games figuring out where to go first.

 Tall but not super tall.